 *All Events Subject to Change

-Martin was born and raised on a farm in rural LaMoille, Illinois as the second oldest of six children.
-He studied biology at North Central College and went on to pursue a medical degree from the University Of Illinois College Of Medicine in Rockford Illinois.
-During his undergraduate studies, he married Linda and they began their family.
-After completing his residency in 1978, they moved to Princeton where he continued to expand his family and began his medical practice with Dr. Robert Mestan forming Princeton Family Physicians.
+Martin was born and raised on a farm in rural LaMoille, Illinois as the 2nd oldest of 6 children.
+He graduated LaMoille High School in 1968, with Cum Laude Bachelors degree from North Central College in 1972 and Rush University Medical School in 1975 where he was an inductee into the Alpha Omega Alpha Distinguished Honor Society, and then completed his residency at the University of Illinois Rockford.
+In 1978, he moved his family back home to Princeton and began his medical practice as Princeton Family Physicians with Dr. Robert Mestan.
 Throughout his 36 years in practice, he delivered a majority of the babies at Perry Memorial Hospital.
-He also provided care to patients in family health care clinics in Walnut, Manlius, and LaMoille.
-These clinics provided care to Bureau County for several years.
+He also provided care to patients in a family health care clinic in Walnut, another clinic in Manlius, and another family health clinic in LaMoille.
+All of these clinics provided care to a majority of Bureau County for several years.

-Martin also served on many committees at Perry Memorial Hospital including Chairman of the Medical Staff, Chairman of Medical Services, Chairman of the Pharmacy and Therapeutics Committee as well as other committee positions throughout his 36 years of practice.
+Martin also served on many committees at Perry Memorial Hospital, serving as Chairman of the Medical Staff, Chairman of Medical Services, Chairman of the Pharmacy and Therapeutics Committee and several other committee positions throughout his 36 years of practice.

-Martin volunteered his time at Princeton High School, LaMoille High School and Ohio High School completing sports physicals so students could receive a physical at a reduced rate.
-He also conducted free sports physicals for the Special Olympics' participants for many years.
+Martin volunteered his time at Princeton High School, LaMoille High School and Leepertown Schools performing sports physicals so students could receive a physical at a reduced rate.
+He also performed free sports physicals for the Special Olympics participants for many years.

-While he and his wife were raising eight children in Princeton, he also attended many Princeton High School football, cross country, track and basketball games to assist with any injuries on the field and court free of charge.
-Martin also served with the local Boy Scouts and was the chairman of their annual fundraiser for many years.
-He also provided on call medical services to many of the local church and Boy Scout Camps throughout the summer at no cost.
+While he and his wife were raising their 8 children in Princeton, he also attended as many Princeton High School football, cross country, track, and basketball games to assist with any injuries on the field/court, free of charge.
+He also assisted with the local Boy Scouts troop and was the Chairman of their annual fundraiser for many years.
+He also provided on call medical services to many of the local church and Boy Scout camps throughout the summer months, free of charge.

-Martin was an advisor to the Bureau County Health and Wellness Clinic and provided care and services at the clinic free of charge.
-He wanted to make sure that everyone received care regardless of their ability to pay.
+When Martin was asked to help with the Bureau County Health and Wellness Clinic he became an advisor and provided care and services at the clinic free of charge.
+Again, he wanted to make sure everyone received care regardless of their ability to pay.

-If you asked Martin about all of these things, he would say he did what was needed to help the people in the county.
-He was a great story teller but the stories were not about his accomplishments, but about what others had done.
-Those who worked with him knew he would help them no matter what was asked because he never said no to anyone.
-Even though he was a Physician, he would work right alongside the hospital staff with whatever was needed.
-Martin was loved and respected for his kind and giving spirit.
-We are grateful to announce Dr. Martin Faber as our 2017 Bureau County Homestead Festival Grand Marshal.
+If you asked Martin about all of these things, he would say he did as much as he could to help people in the county.
+If you asked him to list everything he would just say, I did what was needed.
+He was a great storyteller but the stories weren’t about his accomplishments, but usually about things others had done.
+Those who worked with him knew he would help them no matter what we asked him to do because he never said no to anyone who asked.
+He earned everyone’s love and respect for his kind and giving spirit.

 The Homestead festival is looking for volunteers for this year's ever growing Homestead Festival!